Python-GIS-book/site/README.md

-# Introduction to Spatial Analytics
+# site

-Demo site for Introduction to Spatial Analytics -course.
+Website for the Introduction to Python for Geographic Data Analysis textbook